Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Evaluating LPT Production Scenarios in WD--MD Binaries

 \subsubsection{Can Coherent Radiation be produced in an accretion environment?}

 Several lines of evidence suggest that LPTs are unlikely to originate from systems in a state of stable accretion, i.e., where $\min[r_A,(1-\eta)a] < r_{\rm co}$.
 The primary argument stems from the nature of the emission itself.
 The generation of intense, coherent radio waves, as observed in LPTs, necessitates a relatively clean, low-density plasma environment.
-In a high-density accretion flow, the induced electric fields required to accelerate particles to relativistic energies would be effectively screened, thereby suppressing any coherent emission mechanism.
-To quantify this effect, we consider the relative angular velocity, $\delta\Omega_r$, between the accreting plasma and the WD's magnetic field at a given radius $r$.
-The maximum induced electric field generated at this radius can then be estimated as
+The particles in a high-density accretion flow are significantly thermalized, thereby suppressing any coherent radiation mechanism.
+In this section, we discuss the critical condition under which the induced electric fields can substantially modify the particles' thermal distribution, a prerequisite for producing the population inversion that gives rise to maser radiation.
+We consider there is a relative angular velocity, $\delta\Omega_r$, between the accreting plasma and the WD's magnetic field at a given radius $r$.
+The induced electric field at the plasma rest frame can be estimated as\footnote{Consider that the plasma has a non-relativistic velocity $\bm{v}$ in a background magnetic field $\bm{B}$.
+In the plasma rest frame, the electric field is $\bm{E}'\simeq\bm{v}\times\bm{B}/c$ and the magnetic field is $\bm{B}'\simeq\bm{B}$.}

-where $\delta\Omega_r$ and $r$ have been normalized to the orbital angular velocity $\Omega$ and semi-major axis $a$, respectively.
-This expression for $E_{\parallel,{\rm ind}}$ represents an upper limit, corresponding to the ideal case of a vacuum.
-In a realistic accretion scenario, however, this field is subject to screening by the plasma.
-This screening becomes effective when the plasma density is sufficiently high.
-To assess the efficacy of this screening, the electron density within the accretion flow at a radius $r$ from the WD is estimated as

-where $\mu_m = 1.2$ is the mean molecular weight for solar composition, and $v \simeq (GM_s/r)^{1/2}$ is the free-fall velocity of the inflowing material.
-The presence of this plasma establishes a Debye length, $\lambda_D = (k_BT / 4\pi e^2 n_e)^{1/2}$, which in turn determines the maximum electric field that the medium can sustain.
-Here, $T$ represents the plasma temperature.
-Due to the existence of the accreted plasma, the maximum allowed electric field in the plasma at $r$ is

-The ability of the induced electric field to accelerate particles hinges on its strength relative to the plasma's internal screening capacity.
-If the induced field is strong enough to overcome this screening ($E_{\parallel,{\rm ind}} \gtrsim E_{\parallel, \text{allow}}$), it will dominate the particle dynamics.
-In this regime, the field can overwhelm thermal motions, driving particle acceleration and generating coherent radio emission.
-Conversely, if the induced field is weaker than the plasma's screening capacity ($E_{\parallel,{\rm ind}} \lesssim E_{\parallel, \text{allow}}$), it will be effectively neutralized by the dense accretion flow.
-Particle acceleration is thus suppressed, and consequently, no significant coherent radio emission is expected.
-The condition $E_{\parallel,{\rm ind}} \lesssim E_{\parallel, \text{allow}}$ therefore serves as the criterion for effective screening.
-This criterion can be translated into a critical accretion rate, $\dot{M}_{\rm cr}$, above which coherent emission is quenched: